-Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime
+10. Preventing Gambling from being a Source of Crime or Disorder, Being Associated with Crime or Disorder or being used to Support Crime

-- 10.21 This licensing authority is aware that the Gambling Commission will be taking a leading role in preventing gambling from being a source of crime.
-Their guidance does however envisage that the licensing authority should pay attention to the proposed location of gambling premises in terms of this licensing objective. - 10.22 Therefore, where an area has known high levels of organised crime, we will consider carefully whether gambling premises are suitable to be located there and whether conditions may be suitable, such as the

-- provision of door supervisors.
-Responsible authorities would however have the right to make representations with regard to such premises. - 10.23 We are aware of the distinction between disorder and nuisance and will consider factors such as whether police assistance was required and how threatening the behaviour was to those who could see it, so as to make that distinction.
-It should be noted that nuisance is not a Gambling Act licensing objective. - 10.24 In considering licence applications, the Council will particularly take into account the following: - The design and layout of the premises; - The training given to staff in crime prevention measures appropriate to those premises; - Physical security features installed in the premises.
-This may include matters such as the position of cash registers or the standard of CCTV that is installed; - Where premises are subject to age-restrictions, the procedures in place to conduct age verification checks; - The likelihood of any violence, public order or policing problem if the licence is granted.
+- 10.1 This licensing authority is aware that the Gambling Commission will be taking a leading role in preventing gambling from being a source of crime.
+Their guidance does however envisage that the licensing authority should pay attention to the proposed location of gambling premises in terms of this licensing objective. - 10.2 Therefore, where an area has known high levels of organised crime, we will consider carefully whether gambling premises are suitable to be located there and whether conditions may be suitable, such as the provision of door supervisors.
+Responsible authorities would however have the right to make representations with regard to such premises. - 10.
+3 We are aware of the distinction between disorder and nuisance and will consider factors such as whether police assistance was required and how threatening the behaviour was to those who could see it, so as to make that distinction.
+It should be noted that nuisance is not a Gambling Act licensing objective. - 10.4 In considering licence applications, the council will particularly consider the following: - The design and layout of the premises; - The training given to staff in crime prevention measures appropriate to those premises; - Physical security features installed in the premises.
+This may include matters such as the position of cash registers or the standard of CCTV that is installed; - Where premises are subject to age-restrictions, the procedures in place to conduct age verification checks;

+• The likelihood of any violence, public order or policing problem if the licence is granted.

-Ensuring that gambling is conducted in a fair and open way
+11. Ensuring that Gambling is Conducted in a Fair and Open Way

 This licensing authority is aware that the Gambling Commission has stated that it would generally not expect licensing authorities to become concerned with ensuring that gambling is conducted in a fair and open way as this will be addressed by the operator and personal licensing system.
-It is acknowledged that there is a greater role for the Licensing Authority in track gambling which is explained in Section 16 below.

-Protecting children and other vulnerable persons from being harmed or exploited by gambling
+12. Protecting Children and other Vulnerable Persons from being Harmed or Exploited by Gambling

-- 10.26 We note the Gambling Commission Guidance to Local Authority's states that this objective relates to preventing children from taking part in gambling as well as restriction of advertising so that gambling products are not aimed at, or are particularly attractive, to children. - 10.27 We will therefore consider, as suggested by the Gambling Commission's Guidance, whether specific measures are required at individual premises to promote the licensing objectives. - 10.28 Appropriate measures may include supervision of access points, segregation of areas etc. - 10.29 We will also take account of the Codes of Practice regarding this objective in relation to specific types of premises.

-- 10.30 In reference to the term "vulnerable persons" we note that the Gambling Commission or statute law is not seeking to offer a definition but the Commission states that "it will for regulatory purposes assume that this group includes: - people who gamble more than they want to; - people who gambling beyond their means; - and people who may not be able to make informed or balanced decisions about gambling due to a mental impairment, alcohol or drugs." - 10.31 This licensing authority will consider promotion of this licensing objective on a common sense, case by case basis.
+- 12.1 We note the Gambling Commission Guidance to Local Authority's states that this objective relates to preventing children from taking part in gambling as well as restriction of advertising so that gambling products are not aimed at, or are particularly attractive, to children. - 12.2 We will therefore consider, as suggested by the Gambling Commission's Guidance, whether specific measures are required at individual premises to promote the licensing objectives. - 12.3 Appropriate measures may include supervision of access points, segregation of areas etc. - 12.4 We will also take account of the Codes of Practice regarding this objective in relation to specific types of premises. - 12.5 In reference to the term "vulnerable persons" we note that the Gambling Commission or statute law is not seeking to offer a definition but the Commission states that "it will for regulatory purposes assume that this group includes: - people who gamble more than they want to; - people who are gambling beyond their means; - and people who may not be able to make informed or balanced decisions about gambling due to a mental impairment, alcohol or drugs." - 12.6 This licensing authority will consider promotion of this licensing objective on a common sense, case by case basis.
 Should a practical definition prove possible in future then this policy statement will be updated with it, by way of a revision.